 His nudity references classical antiquity, but David embodies the ideals and concerns of 15th-century Florence.

 Brunelleschi’s panel may be scarier, but Ghiberti’s is more emotionally complex.
 In both, an angel saves the day.

 Where’s Goliath?
 David scans for his enemy.
-This colossal sculpture is itself a giant of High Renaissance art.
+This colossal sculpture is itself a giant of 16th-century Renaissance art.

 A soldier saint in Renaissance Florence.